aKijn2/PintxoMatch/README.md

 `google-services.json` should remain excluded from version control.

+### Cloudinary Configuration

+The project uploads pintxo images to Cloudinary and stores the resulting external URL in Firestore as `imageUrl`.

+Current values used by the app:

+- `cloudName`: `dm99kc8ky`
+- `uploadPreset`: `pintxomatch`
+- upload folder: `pintxomatch`

+If you move to a different Cloudinary account, update these values in the upload flow before building the app.

 ### Required Firebase Services

 - Authentication with Email/Password.
 - Cloud Firestore.
 - Firebase Realtime Database.

+## Image Handling

+- Pintxo images can be selected from the gallery or captured with the device camera.
+- The image file is uploaded directly to Cloudinary from the app.
+- Firestore stores only the resulting public URL in the `imageUrl` field.
+- The app does not rely on Firebase Storage for pintxo media.
+- Profile images also use the same Cloudinary-based upload approach.

 ## Build and Run